SurlyMae/jekyll-now/_posts/2019-12-17-containers.md

 - A container only runs as long as the process that's inside it is alive
 - Commands:
     - run: starts a container `docker run nginx`
+        - attached: runs container in foreground (attached to console/standard out of container), you'll see output of service on screen, can't do anything else in that terminal until container stops `docker run my_container/my_service`
+        - detached: runs container in background mode so you can get your terminal prompt `docker run -d my_container/my_service`
     - ps: lists running containers `docker ps`
     - ps -a: lists all containers `docker ps -a`
     - stop: stops a container `docker stop my_container`